Southern Railway 1401: Revenue service

 By November 1949, the Ps-4s' retirement began with No. 1399 being cut up for scrap at SOU's Hayne Shops in Spartanburg, South Carolina.
 No. 1401's last heavy repairs took place at the Spencer Shops on May 21, 1951.
-In late 1951, the No. 1401 locomotive was retired after it finished its last revenue run on SOU's Danville division between Salisbury and Monroe.
-It had traveled nearly 2000000 mi during its revenue service.
-The last Ps-4s made their last revenue service run in May 1952.
+In January 1952, the No. 1401 locomotive was retired after it finished its last revenue run on SOU's Danville Division between Salisbury and Monroe.
+It had traveled nearly 2,000,000 mi during its revenue service.
+The last Ps-4s made their last revenue run in May 1952.

 Preservation and permanent display

 "No doubt, you are aware that your famous Ps-4 class Pacific type locomotives have long been considered the handsomest locomotives of their type in the entire U.S., particularly in their brilliant green and gold trim with polished rods, offer a Ps-4 to the Smithsonian for permanent display."